 When doing these one major key is everything at room temperature.
-You are using coconut oil and coconut milk in here.
-One ingredient too cold and your coconut milk pancakes with be lumpy from the products seizing.
-I can't stress it enough.
+One ingredient is too cold and your coconut milk pancakes with be lumpy from the products seizing.
+I can’t stress it enough.

-With that out the way now its time to combine your coconut milk, coconut oil, vanilla extract, and one egg.
-Beat these together and it should be lump free if everything was at the proper temperature.
+With that out the way now it’s time to combine your coconut milk, vanilla extract, and two eggs.
+Beat these together and it should be very smooth.

 Mix on the side your coconut flour, salt, baking powder and sweetener.
 Then combine dry and wet.

 A great option is to spray the pan with coconut oil to help with sticking if not using a non-stick pan.
 The longer you allow the bowl to sit the thicker the batter will become.
 You will get the smoothest pour in the beginning then after you’ll have to drop them into the pan.